mara/mara-google-sheet-downloader/README.md

 ## Example

 Here is a pipeline "gs_demo" which downloads to a table.
-This assumes you have a spead sheet shared with the account you configured (see below) under the URL https://docs.google.com/spreadsheets/d/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/edit.
+This assumes you have a spread sheet under the URL https://docs.google.com/spreadsheets/d/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/edit.
+This sheet must be shared with the email address for which you configured the credentials (see below).

 The spreadsheet contains a worksheet 'test' which contains the following colums: